On our final day in Milan, Giulia and Hiroki were free and kindly offered to drive us around.

 After meeting the school’s Director, Virginia Villa, and receiving a gift of an elaborate book about the school from her, Giorgio took us around to the various instrument-building classes.

 Gabriele with rare violin from La Scala, with “before” photo.
-He explained that it was crushed when a someone inadvertently sat on it.
+He explained that it was crushed when someone inadvertently sat on it.
 The repairs are largely invisible.

 Downstairs, the school maintains a permanent collection of examples by its students.
 I was drooling over dozens of fine reproductions of all the variant forms of historical lutes and guitars, an education in itself.
 These are all exacting replicas of surviving instruments from important collections.
 The school’s very strict rules include doing something over if the measurement is off by more than a tenth of a millimeter.